anouarg88/CapsGAT/README.md

 ## 3. Assign Speakers

-- Use number keys (1, 2, 3, …) or use the buttons in the top-right corner to asssign speakers
+- Use the number keys (1, 2, 3, …) or buttons in the top-right corner to assign speakers to the selected segments.
 - Add/remove speakers with the `+` / `−` buttons.
-- Rename speakers via the text fields
+- Rename speakers using the text fields

 <img src="https://github.com/user-attachments/assets/550bac64-003a-44c5-994b-f36c1cdedb58" alt="assign" />